ainandoo/ainandoo/README.md

 - Elixir -> Phoenix web framework
 - Swift -> CLI app (wish I have a MacBook..)

+IoT dev board that I ever try,
+- Arduino: Uno, Mega
+- NodeMCU: ESP8266, ESP32
+- Wemos: D1 Mini
+- Bosch: XDK 110

+I'm currently open to work and collaboration.
 I'm open for any new opportunities and challenges like:

 Job hiring | Part-time | Freelance | Remote work | Business offer | Join research | Social project | Sharing & Education

 You can contact me by email or trough my social media.
-I put it all here: <a href="https://ainandoo.github.io">ainandoo.github.io<a/>
+I put it all here: <https://ainandoo.github.io>

 <!--
 **ainandoo/ainandoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.